Watterson estimators for Next Generation Sequencing: from trios to autopolyploids: Distributions of the number of sequenced lineages

 As discussed in the previous sections, the distribution of the number of sequenced lineages $P_c(j|\ldots)$ is actually enough to define the Watterson estimator.
 Before deriving its expression for a number of cases, we introduce some notation.

 We denote the Stirling numbers of second kind for $j$ sets from $r$ objects by $S(r,j)$.
 We define the probability distribution \beq P^*(j|c,r)=\frac{c!\ S(r,j)}{(c-j)!\ c^{r}} \eeq that corresponds to the probability of extracting exactly $j$ different objects with $r$ extractions (with repetitions) from a set of $c$ objects \cite{ferretti2013}.
-It will often appear in the formulae for the distribution of the number of lineages.
+In fact, the number of possible extractions from a set of $c$ objects is $c^r$, while the number of extractions of precisely $j$ objects is given by the product of the number of ordered choices of $j$ objects out of $c$, that is $c!/(c-j)!$, multiplied by the number of ways to distribute the $j$ objects across $r$ extractions $S(r,j)$.
+Since all extractions are equiprobable, the ratio gives the the probability (\ref{probps}).
+This equation will often appear in the formulae for the distribution of the number of lineages.